MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 - How are users engaging with your app?
 - Which users have churned away after using your app for some time?

-This information helps you analyze the data against your business goals, take corrective action by fixing issues, and intervening in the user journey or plan further enhancements to your app.
+This information helps you analyze the data against your business goals, take corrective action by fixing issues, and intervening in the user journey or make informed decisions around feature investments, enhancements, and adoption for the app.

 **But Teams app usage report must suffice, isn’t it?**